jairoFg12/symfony-docs-es/book/doctrine/dbal/configuration.rst

     # app/config/config.yml
     doctrine:
         dbal:
+            connections:
+                default:
                     driver:   pdo_mysql
                     dbname:   Symfony2
                     user:     root
                     password: null

 The DoctrineBundle supports all parameters that all the default doctrine drivers accept, converted to the XML or YAML naming standards that Symfony enforces.
 See the Doctrine DBAL `documentation`_ for more information.
-Additionally there are some Symfony related options that you can configure.
+Additionally there are some Symfony-related options that you can configure.
 The following block shows all possible configuration keys without explaining their meaning
 further: